geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Beam'd their collected charms from every part.

-Of finest sand the grotto's floor was seen, Snow-white, and smoother than the shaven green ;
+Of finest sand the grotto's floor was seen, Snow-white, and smoother than the shaven green;
 Rich seats of scarlet coral grac'd the pile,
 Where countless myriads ply their ceaseless toil.

 In pleasing wonder lost, her woes forgot, §0

-Miranda view'd the garden and the grot ;
+Miranda view'd the garden and the grot;
 When turning, now her artful guide display'd,
 Not Marguerita, but a stranger maid !
 " Ah ! now accuse," the damsel taunting cries,